cryptlex/rest-api-response-format/README.md

 # rest-api-response-format
-REST API response format inspired by Google, Twitter, Amazon and some posts on internet:
+REST API response format inspired by Google, Twitter, Amazon and some posts on internet.

 The swagger file for following sample responses is available at: